 - demonstrate clear scientific merit and potential public benefit

-The ADRN will also check that the project would not be more appropriately served by other existing data services (such as FARR, UKDS Secure Lab, Longitudinal Studies, HMRC Data Lab, etc.), and that it isn't research which a government department or agency would carry out as part of its normal operations.
+The ADRN will also check that the project would not be more appropriately served by other existing data services (such as FARR, UKDS Secure Lab, Longitudinal Studies, HMRC Data Lab, etc.

 All projects must meet strict criteria to qualify for access to linked, de-identified administrative data.
 The Approvals Panel, made up of external, independent experts, makes sure the process is fair, equitable and transparent.